 South Africa has been an established constitutional democracy since 1994, when it held its first fully democratic national elections.
-South Africa has the most developed economy in sub-Saharan Africa, and accounts for one-third of the aggregate gross domestic product ("GDP") of sub-Saharan Africa.
+South Africa has the most developed economy in sub-Saharan Africa, and based on purchasing power parity, South Africa's gross domestic product ("GDP") ranks it as the world's 20th biggest economy, representing more than 35% of sub-Saharan Africa's GDP in fiscal 2008.
 The major strengths of the South African economy are its services and manufacturing sectors, its strong physical and economic infrastructure and its abundant natural resources, including gold, platinum group metals and coal.